 Figure 52 — Welding position of a Y-joint

-Primary and Secondary Sides
+Primary and secondary sides

 For weld definitions that need a specific side, the orientation vector defines the primary side.
 All other sides are named secondary sides, not specifying any precedence on them.